htadwilliams/Glue/readme.md

 WARNING: This globally hooks keyboard/mouse input and logs to file if DEBUG mode is enabled.
 Don't run in DEBUG mode if you don't want your keys logged!

-Originally written in C++ and used to play EverQuest for over 10 years, this a rewrite in C# including low-level keyboard and mouse hooks (with lots of native windows API calls).
+Originally written in C++ around 1999 and used to play EverQuest for over 10 years.
+This a total rewrite in C# just for fun including low-level keyboard and mouse hooks (with lots of native windows API calls).

 Better than placing a stack of nickels on keys, or using an oscillating desk fan to hit a button repeatedly.

+Unless you're a developer that wants a tool written in C# you can modify or get code / ideas from, you should use AutoHotkey instead of this.
+But you probably won't find this anyway.

 # Usage